Reasons to Exit the Public School System

 "If Virtue & Knowledge are diffused among the People, they will never be enslaved.
 This will be their great Security." - Samuel Adams, February 12, 1779

-“I feel ashamed that so many of us cannot imagine a better way to do things than locking children up all day in cells [age-segregated classrooms] instead of letting them grow up knowing their families, mingling with the world, assuming real obligations, striving to be independent, self-reliant and free… It is time that we squarely face the fact that institutional school-teaching is destructive to children.” – Educator John Taylor Gatto, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling, 2004
+“I feel ashamed that so many of us cannot imagine a better way to do things than locking children up all day in cells [age-segregated classrooms] instead of letting them grow up knowing their families, mingling with the world, assuming real obligations, striving to be independent, self-reliant and free… It is time that we squarely face the fact that institutional school-teaching is destructive to children.” – Educator John Taylor Gatto[ii]

-When building a home, every contractor knows that the most important element of the entire structure is the foundation.
-If the foundation is faulty, it will not matter how masterfully the house is built.
-The entire structure will eventually collapse, and sooner or later it will have to be torn down and rebuilt.
-Jesus was quite clear on this point in the parable of the wise and foolish builder (Matthew 7:24-27).
+When building a home, every contractor knows that the most critical element of the entire structure is the foundation.
+If the foundation is faulty, it won’t matter how beautiful the house appears, the entire structure will eventually collapse.
+Jesus emphasizes this principle in the parable of the Wise Builder.[iii]

-Likewise, we must follow the Biblical directive to seek wisdom like fine treasure (Proverbs 2:4-6).
+Likewise, we must follow the biblical directive to seek wisdom like fine treasure.[vi]
 This is the foundation upon which all successful families and societies are built.

 The good news is that we are still able – especially in America – to turn the tables on the radical declines we have seen in public morality and practical functionality.
-We start by realizing that all children are unique creations made in the image of a loving God who has gifted each one in ways that will complement the purposes for which He has created them (Eph.
-2:10).
+We start by realizing all children are unique creations made in the image of a loving God who has gifted each one in ways that will complement the purposes for which He has created them.[vii]

 Children are capable of learning far more and considerably faster than we imagine when they’re not forced to be taught at the same pace as others of the same age, to fall-in behind those who do not have the same moral code, or to blindly obey the instructions of those who have no vested interest in their lives.

-If these issues are concerning to you, it’s important to realize that a well-rounded Biblical worldview education is the key to peace, safety, and security for a society, and this cannot be attained in today’s public schools.
-Proverbs 23:7 states, “As a man thinks, so he is”.
+A well-rounded biblical worldview education offers what cannot be attained in your neighborhood K-12 school.
+Proverbs 23:7 states, “As a man thinks, so he is.”
 What the people are taught to believe, they will, in large part, become.
-Therefore, those who hold the responsibility of teaching, also hold power to guide the direction of the future of our culture – affecting every part of our children’s lives.
+Therefore, those who hold the responsibility of teaching also hold power to guide the direction of our culture – and that person should be you, not strangers.

-This article was extracted in large part from the Biblical worldview booklet titled, “Christianity and Education”, available at GTImin.com.
+This article was extracted from the biblical worldview booklet titled, “Christianity and Education” available at GTImin.com.